meteopath/notquitether/README.md

 ## NotQuiteTher
 An e-reader/Project Gutenberg portal.

 App for desktop/laptop.
+Read books at random.
 Library of over 15 thousand books from Project Gutenberg.
-Books are presented at random.
-The user has two choices for reading:
+User has two choices for reading:

 1. The **Virtual Typewriter** for an immersive, first-person writer experience
 2. The **Bookshop** for a breezy, arm's-distance view

 Read or flip through at your own pace.
 "Close" one book and move on to the next.
-Each book, once closed, is added to a session catalog called "My Folder", where the user can go to view metadata for all the books seen or to reopen one and read some more.
+Each book, once closed, is added to a session catalog called "My Folder", where the user can go to view metadata or reopen a closed book and read some more.

 ### Virtual Typewriter
 The Virtual Typewriter makes you "type" (pressing any keys) to reveal the text of the book bit by bit.
 Type to the end of the page, then review your work.
-Choose whether to continue to the next page or to load the next book.
-Interrupt or bypass typing completely with hot keys "1" and "2".
+Choose whether to move on to the next page or to scrap it instead and move on to the next book.
+Shortcuts available by hot key.
+You can interrupt typing any page by pressing "1".
+Bypass typing any page by pressing "2".
 To exit, press "escape" or click the typewriter icon in the upper left of the screen.
 This closes the Virtual Typewriter and moves you to the Bookshop view.
 <details>
   <summary>gifs: Virtual Typewriter</summary>